How to fit an Interior Door - DIY Tip 17

 TRY AND ALWAYS MARK ANY SCREW HOLES WITH A SMALL PILOT HOLE TO PREVENT SPLITTING.

-Drilling out the spindle, the spindle is the bar that goes through the door and connects between each handle.
-Place the latch against the face of the door and make sure the face of the latch is level with the edge of the door, mark through the latch spindle hole with a pencil, drill through from this mark from one side of the door to the other but DO NOT allow the drill bit to completely go through the other face of the door, take the drill and drill through from the other door face, this prevents splintering of the door faces.
+Next, drilling out the spindle.
+The spindle is the bar that goes through the door and connects between each handle.
+Place the latch against the face of the door and make sure the face of the latch is level with the edge of the door.
+Mark through the latch spindle hole with a pencil and drill through this mark from one side of the door to the other...
+DO NOT allow the drill bit to completely go through the other face of the door.
+Take the drill and drill through from the other door face to prevent splintering of the door faces.

-Next, drill through the edge of the door making sure the drill is perfectly lined up with the centre of the previously drilled spindle hole, make sure you put a piece of tape on the drill bit whith the edge of the tape set at a position which relates to the length of the latch being used, this prevents you drilling to deep in to the door.
+Next, drill through the edge of the door making sure the drill is perfectly lined up with the centre of the previously drilled spindle hole.
+Make sure you put a piece of tape on the drill bit, with the edge of the tape set at a position which relates to the length of the latch being used - this prevents you drilling too deep in to the door.

-Please note that when buying a latch you should make note of the fact that any handle that is not a lever type handle and has a Ball with a round rose (the rose being the backing plate part of the handle) you will require a deeper latch of at least 75mm otherwise your hand will be too close too the edge of the door when closing it and could result in injury, remember to also note that using a Ball type handle with round rose that a deeper latch may need to be fitted on the new door at a different position from the old latch to avoid the handle being too big for the door stile, the stile is the term used for the side rail of any door.
+When buying a latch you should make note of the fact that if your handle is not a lever type handle and has a Ball with a round rose (the rose being the backing plate part of the handle) you will require a deeper latch of at least 75mm, otherwise your hand will be too close to the edge of the door when closing it and could result in injury.
+Remember to also note that if you are using a Ball type handle with round rose, a deeper latch may need to be fitted on the new door at a different position from the old latch to avoid the handle being too big for the door stile (the stile is the term used for the side rail of any door).